Sona Build Guide by Luiscencias

 He shouldn’t be your focus in lane.
 Be careful of his knockup when you go in for Q’s (positioning too aggressively without your ADC nearby WILL get you killed).
 Keep your distance from him AND his allies since he can quickly dash to one and then to you

 Don’t get double bombed.
 Get his ultimate down, then kill him or his ADC.

 Watch out for her early game poke and just outscale her.

-Buy a zhonyas, maybe even before lich bane if he starts to focus you.
+Buy a zhonyas, probably before lich bane unless he ignores you completely.
 Really think about your positioning and remember his ult puts him directly behind you so aim your ult accordingly

 Keep those eyeballs on the minimap! once he leaves mid he can show up anywhere within 20 seconds, and he will be able to instakill you at pretty much any point in the game until you get a zhonyas.

 I don't find myself struggling against kat as much as with other assasins, and that is mostly because if she goes into your team she can't really dodge your ult, and your ult cancels hers.
 Consider MR